 a type to differentiate between the hierarchical groups and e.g.

 haircolor groups.
-Membership
+Memberships represent the

 many-to-many relation between users and groups.
 A membership can be